A relaxing dose of history

-Just outside of downtown Chiang Mai, on the edge of the ‘super highway’, lie the recently excavated ruins of the ancient city of Wiang Khum Kham.
-The ruins themselves aren’t exactly spectacular—several brick temples and pagodas in fairly ruinous states – but it is a historically important site and a visit is made worthwhile by the pleasant setting and the fun means of transport provided for your tour of the ruins.
+Just outside downtown Chiang Mai, on the edge of the Superhighway, lie the recently excavated ruins of the ancient city of Wiang Khum Kham.
+While the ruins themselves aren’t exactly spectacular—several brick temples and pagodas in fairly ruinous states—it is an historically very important site and a visit is made worthwhile by the attractive setting and the fun means of transport provided for your tour of the ruins.

-Although there are thought to be at least 40 ruined temples in the ancient city most still lie unexcavated under gardens and suburban houses but some nine sites have been cleared of earth and vegetation and lie scattered amongst the leafy gardens and lanes of this quiet residential suburb.
-There are also a couple of more recent but attractive functioning temples that have been constructed adjacent to the ruins.
+Although there are thought to be at least 40 ruined temples in the ancient city, many still lie unexcavated under gardens and suburban houses.
+At present some 20 or so sites have been cleared of earth and vegetation and lie scattered amid the leafy gardens and lanes of this quiet residential suburb.
+There are also a couple of more recent, but attractive, functioning temples that have been constructed adjacent to the ruins.

-However from the extent of the ruins it’s clear the city must have been occupied over a lengthy period by a large number of people and indeed most archeologists now put the city’s founding to the 11th century, and meaning that it was built by the Mon of the Dvaravati civilisation as a satellite town for their local capital of Haripunchai, (today’s Lamphun).
+However from the extent of the ruins it’s clear the city must have been occupied over a lengthy period and by a large number of people.
+Indeed, most archaeologists now date the city’s original founding to the 11th century, and meaning that it was built by the Mon of the late Dvaravati civilisation as a satellite town for their nearby capital of Haripunchai (today’s Lamphun).

-Despite what information boards tell you then, the ruins cover a period from the 11th century right up until the 16th and 17th centuries, (including Mon/Dvaravati, Mon/Khmer/Sukhothai and Thai Lanna periods), so was obviously never completely abandoned until the 18th century when there were some catastrophic floods which really did finish the place off and covered all the remains in a layer of river mud, under which they stayed hidden until recently.
-(The first ruins were uncovered in the 1980s and some, which you are also welcome to visit, are only being excavated now.)
+Despite what information boards tell you then, the ruins cover a period from the 11th century right up until the 16th and 17th centuries (including Mon/Dvaravati, Mon/Khmer/Sukhothai and Thai Lanna periods).
+It wasn’t finally abandoned until the 18th century when some catastrophic floods finished the place off and covered all the remains in a layer of river mud, under which they’ve stayed hidden until recently.
+The first ruins were uncovered in the 1980s and some, which you are also welcome to visit, are only now being excavated.

-The Mon Chedi of Wat Chedi Si Liem and Wat Chang Kham are the most noteworthy and Wat Chang Kham also has a reconstructed traditional style Thai house which is remarkably similar to any of the hill-tribe houses you can see in most of Northern Thailand.
+The Mon-style chedi of Wat Chedi Si Liem and Wat Chang Kham are the most noteworthy.
+Wat Chang Kham also has a reconstructed traditional-style Thai house which is remarkably similar to any of the present day hilltribe houses you can see in most of Northern Thailand.

-The information centre area, Wat Chedi Si Liem and Wat Chang Khan have drink stalls and at weekends or busy times food stalls.
-Most of the statues, carvings, inscriptions etc found here are in the Chiang Mai National Museum but since that was also undergoing a makeover when we visited we can optimistically hope some exhibits are being prepared for transfer to Wiang Khum Kham.
+The information centre area, Wat Chedi Si Liem and Wat Chang Khan all have drink stalls and at weekends or busy times food stalls too.
+Most of the statues, carvings, inscriptions and so on found here are currently in the Chiang Mai National Museum but since that was also undergoing a makeover when we visited we can optimistically hope some exhibits are being prepared for transfer to Wiang Khum Kham.

-A tuk tuk from Chiang Mai will be around 80 to 100 baht and you could either ask the driver to wait, or wander up to the super highway and flag one down when you’re ready to go back.
+A tuk tuk from Chiang Mai will be around 150-200 baht each way and you could either ask the driver to wait, or wander up to the Superhighway and flag one down when you’re ready to go back.